Paston, Peterborough

-Paston is a residential area and electoral ward of the city of Peterborough, in the unparished area of Peterborough, in the Peterborough district, in the ceremonial county of Cambridgeshire, England.
+Paston is a residential area and electoral ward in the city of Peterborough, in the ceremonial county of Cambridgeshire, England.

 Description

 The area was mainly built and developed in the 1970s and 1980s.
-Before the development corporation acquired Paston Ridings in 1974, by use of Section 22 of the Commons Act 1899, everyone had right of access to the common land comprising approximately 20 acres (8 ha).
+Before the development corporation acquired Paston Ridings in 1974, by use of section 22 of the Commons Act 1899 (62 & 63 Vict. c.
+30), everyone had right of access to the common land comprising approximately 20 acres (8 ha).

 Demographically Paston has become increasingly diverse, including a large Gypsy community.
 At the 2001 census it had a population of 8,650.
 As Peterborough expands, the council has introduced a new statutory development plan.
 Its aim is to accommodate an additional 22,000 homes, 18,000 jobs and over 40,000 people living in the city by 2020.
 A further 1,200 homes are to be built at Paston as part of this plan.